cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 Where did you get through?"

 Lilly: "A still unknown vulnerability in your firewall.
-A big American secret service had it installed and paid a lot of money for it.
+A large American secret service had it installed and paid a lot of money for it.
 It works great.
 You can have a look at it after the game in the log files, there is everything in it.
 First of all, I'm going on a little raid with it.
 You can get into a lot of computers through that back door.
-It's widespread and no one knows it."
+It's widespread, and no one knows it."
 She grinned broadly.

 There were vulnerabilities or backdoors in all computers and programs.
 You could close them if you knew how they worked.
 And once you knew her.
 Vulnerabilities could get computers to do all sorts of things that programmers and computer administrators hadn't planned for.
 Sometimes crazy things.
-Sometimes you could take over a computer completely from a distance, as if it were your own, and then do whatever you wanted with it.
+Sometimes you could take over a computer entirely from a distance, as if it were your own, and then do whatever you wanted with it.

 "That's unfair!" grumbled Sigur.
-"You know a back door and you don't tell anyone.
+"You know a back door, and you don't tell anyone.
 There shouldn't be secret back doors in the game.
 That's stupid.
 How can you protect yourself against that?
 I really did a lot of work, there wasn't a gap left."